tylertian123/engsci-notes/2025_fall/ece557_lin_controls/lec11.md

 		* $\alignedimp[t]{L(x) = y}{L\left(\sum _{i = 1}^n c_ix^i\right) = \sum _{j = 1}^m d_jy^j}{\sum _{i = 1}^n c_iL(x^i) = \sum _{j = 1}^m d_jy^j}{\sum _{i = 1}^n c_i\sum _{j = 1}^m a_{ji}y^j = \sum _{j = 1}^m d_jy^j}{\sum _{j = 1}^m\left(\sum _{i = 1}^n a_{ji}c_i\right)y^j = \sum _{j = 1}^m d_jy^j}{\sum _{i = 1}^n a_{ji}c_i = d_i}{\bm A\cvec{c_1}{\vdots}{c_n} = \cvec{d_1}{\vdots}{d_n}}$
 			* Note the last step uses the uniqueness of coordinate representations
 * The key idea is that we can perform a linear transformation between the abstract vector spaces $\mathcal X$ and $\mathcal Y$ by first going from $\mathcal X$ to $\reals^n$ using a coordinate representation, then performing the transformation $\reals^n \mapsto \reals^m$ through a matrix multiplication by $\bm A$ to obtain coordinates for a vector in $\mathcal Y$, then mapping back to $\mathcal Y$ through the basis
+* Note that a transformation has a matrix representation if and only if it is linear and maps between finite dimensional vector spaces

 ![A matrix $\bm A$ as the representation of a linear transformation $L$ between two abstract vector spaces represented with coordinates.](./imgs/lec11_1.png){width=70%}